northeastern-rc/rc-public-documentation/docs/source/classroom/cps_ood.md

 1. For more control of the session, modify **Time** for the session time (in hours), **Memory** to get more memory in GB, and the **Working Directory** where JupyterLab will launch.

     ::::{note}
-    If **Working Directory** is left blank, the session will launch in the main class folder (in this example `/courses/ALY6080.202335/ALY6080.81373.202335/DATA`).
-Alternatively, start the session directly from your personal working directory by entering: `/courses/ALY6080.202335/ALY6080.81373.202335/[username]`, where `[username]` is your username on Discovery.
+    If **Working Directory** is left blank, the session will launch in the main class folder (in this example `/courses/ALY6080.202335/data`).
+Alternatively, start the session directly from your personal working directory by entering: `/courses/ALY6080.202335/students/[username]`, where `[username]` is your username on Discovery.
 The instructions below assume the field is left blank.
     :::{code}
     courses/
     └── ALY6080.202335
+        ├── data
-        ├── ALY6080.81373.202335
+        ├── staff
-        │   ├── DATA
+        │   ├── doug
-        |   ├── alice
-        │   ├── bob
+        │   ├── evelyn
-        │   └── charlie
+        │   └── frank
+        └── students
+            │── alice
+            │── bab
-        └── DATA
+            └── cindy
     :::
-    The above file tree represents the folder structure for the `ALY6080.81373.202335` course.
+    The above file tree represents the folder structure for the `ALY6080.202335` course.
     ::::

 1. Click **Connect to Jupyter** to open JupyterLab.
 This will open a JupyterLab interface in another tab.